zendbit/nim_couchdbapi/README.md

 ### About
-https://github.com/zendbit/nim.couchdbapi is connection to REST API to Apache CouchDb.
+https://github.com/zendbit/nim.couchdbapi is connection driver (REST API) to Apache CouchDb.
 This helper implements all functionality except the deprecated and authentication api.

 ### Installation
 ```